misskanagi/Roo-Code/README.md

 ---

-**Enjoy Roo Code!** Whether you keep it on a short leash or let it roam autonomously, we can’t wait to see what you build.
+**Enjoy Roo Code Paper!** Whether you keep it on a short leash or let it roam autonomously, we can’t wait to see what you build.
 If you have questions or feature ideas, drop by our [Reddit community](https://www.reddit.com/r/RooCode/) or [Discord](https://roocode.com/discord).
 Happy coding!